techuxwriter/UX-TW-IsD/z_create-your-branch.md

 ## Protocols: Here's Why

-This allows for the tracking of your submitted branch, commits, and PRs and is more effective thansomething random.
+This allows for the tracking of your submitted branch, commits, and PRs and is more effective than something random.

 | Branches Creation |
 | ------------- |